 For the remainder of this article, the name "nacreous clouds" will be used to describe this phenomenon.
 Wherever necessary, though, the term "mother of pearl clouds" will be brought into the discussion to explain the association or draw a correlation.

 In this article, we will focus on what nacreous clouds are, how they form, and what their characteristics are.

 From the introduction alone, it has become crystal clear that a nacreous cloud occurrence is a very unique and awe-inspiring phenomenon.
 It begs the question as to what they are and how they form.

 Before looking at their origin and formation, one first needs to establish a clear and concise definition of what nacreous clouds are:

-Nacreous clouds are polar stratospheric clouds that occur high in the stratosphere moments after sunset in regions close to or in the Arctic Circle.
+Nacreous (also known as mother of pearl) clouds are polar stratospheric clouds that occur high in the stratosphere moments after sunset in regions close to or in the Arctic Circle.
 This rare meteorological phenomenon, mostly limited to polar regions, is identified by its unique display of iridescent colors and patterns.

 Nacreous clouds are high-level clouds that occur in the stratosphere over polar regions at heights of 15 000 – 25 000 meters (49 000 – 82 000 ft).
 They are officially known as polar stratospheric clouds.

 This phenomenon can be best observed within the first two hours after sunset when rays of light illuminate the clouds from below the horizon.
 The resulting iridescent colors produced are a product of ice crystals scattering and refracting the light as it reaches the cloud.